 Second Language Acquisition research applied to Hebrew

 Technology in the Hebrew classroom

-Please note that all abstracts must follow the particular information the conference committees is seeking and be placed in the rubrics provided below and on the registration portal.
+Please note that for the sake of clarity the submission guidelines for the upcoming conference have been modified and all abstracts must follow the specific information the conference committees are seeking and be placed in the rubrics provided on the registration portal.

 - A pre-organized panel/session typically includes 3-6 presentations on a common topic or a single-text exploration.
 A proposal to be considered for a pre-organized session or a colloquium should be submitted by the panel coordinator and include:

-- The topic of the panel, name of its coordinator, and his/her affiliation.
+1. The topic of the panel, name and affiliation of panel coordinator

-- A short description of the panel’s rationale/theme.
+2. A short description of the panel’s rationale/theme (up to 300 words).

 - Presenters within a pre-organized panel must submit their own abstracts separately following the instructions for an individual proposal mentioned below.
 This includes panel organizers who submitted a panel proposal and intend to present in the panel.